-^{(2) &}quot;Adjusted EPS - RU" means the sum of the earnings per share of GSWC for 2016 adjusted to remove 1) any write-offs associated with the CPUC's 2014 procurement audit of GSWC arising out of the settlement of claims approved by the CPUC in December 2011 related to the capital projects contracting matter and 2) any transaction fees and/or gain or loss on sale recognized in the financial statements in 2016 associated with a sale of any of the company's business units or the acquisition of any new businesses.
+^{(2) &}quot;Adjusted EPS - RU" means the sum of the earnings per share of GSWC for 2017 adjusted to remove 1) any write-offs associated with the CPUC's procurement audit of GSWC arising out of the settlement of claims approved by the CPUC in December 2011 related to the capital projects contracting matter and 2) any transaction fees and/or gain or loss on sale recognized in the financial statements in 2017 associated with a sale of any of the company's business units or the acquisition of any new businesses.
+In addition, performance targets were adjusted for gain, loss, income or expense resulting from changes in the tax laws.